Northwestern University: Performing arts

-Northwestern is a prolific producer of successful entertainers and a nationally reputed hub for collegiate performing arts.
+Northwestern is a producer of entertainers and a hub for collegiate performing arts.
 The Student Theatre Coalition, or StuCo, organizes nine student theater companies, multiple performance groups, and over sixty independent productions each year.
 Productions include The Waa-Mu Show, an original musical written and produced entirely by students, and the Dolphin show.
 Children's theater is represented on campus by Griffin's Tale and Purple Crayon Players.

 Chicago's Lookingglass Theatre Company, which began life in Jones Residential College, was founded in 1988 by several university alumni, including David Schwimmer.
 It received the Regional Tony Award in 2011 and has won over 45 Joseph Jefferson Awards in its 30 seasons.

 The undergraduate students maintain twelve a cappella groups, including THUNK a cappella, the Northwestern Undertones, Freshman Fifteen A Cappella, ShireiNU A Cappella, and Purple Haze.

 Northwestern's performing arts scene also includes Boomshaka, which is the university's drum, dance, and rhythm ensemble.